danse/rotterdam/espo/espo.md

 a seamless development experience

-the prototypes rose from operating in repos

 one starts spotting regularities, factoring resources. in an interpreter, repeting is not an ergonomical problem

-the prototypes grew supporting both cases through the changes
+the prototypes grown from operating in repos supported both cases through the changes

 ### online or batch